hcr923fm/chronicle/README.md

 ### How do I use Chronicle?

 If run without any command-line switches, chronicle will record the first two channels of the default soundcard to WAV in the local directory.
+Audio will be retained for 1000 hours (as per OfCom regulations).

-However, you can easily specify which audio device to use, which channels to record, the audio format, and more through a number of command-line flags.
+However, you can easily specify which audio device to use, which channels to record, the audio format, audio file retention age, and more through a number of command-line flags.

 For a list, use `chronicle --help`.